MicrosoftDocs/sql-docs/docs/big-data-cluster/apache-azure-spark-history-server.md

     + ID.
     + Name or description.
     + Total task number.
-    + Data read: the sum of input size and shuffle read size.
+    + Data read: the sums of input size and shuffle read size.
-    + Data write: the sum of output size and shuffle write size.
+    + Data write: the sums of output size and shuffle write size.
     + Execution time: the time between start time of the first attempt and completion time of the last attempt.
     + Row count: the sum of input records, output records, shuffle read records and shuffle write records.
     + Progress.